sshilal1/frogger/README.md

 ## To Play...

-Open index.html in a browser
+Open index.html in a browser.

-Use arrow keys and the 'Enter' key to select your option
+Use arrow keys and the 'Enter' key to select your option.